 2. Barley Straw as part of your Natural Solution: Barley straw is an important part of keeping your pond balanced.
 Make sure you are using authentic Barley Straw.
 There are many suppliers offering Barley Straw for algae control but many are actually selling cheap Wheat Straw or Oat Straw which is not effective.
 High Quality Barley Straw, as it decomposes, slowly releases hydrogen peroxide and humic acid into the water at levels that are toxic to algae but is harmless to other plants and animals.
 Most Barley straw will begin to work after it has been installed in your water after 30 days and will last for about 4 months.

 3. Algae Types: There are many types of algae that occur under different water conditions, but they are all caused by an abundance of nutrients, usually Nitrates and Phosphates.
 Both of these nutrients are naturally occurring in ALL bodies of water.
 This is perfectly normal, and perfectly healthy.
-Algae is such a remarkable and strong plant that can grow at extreme temps and varied lighting conditions, just like a weed does in your yard.
+Look at the pic referenced on this page.
+This pond is over-run with filamentous algae.
+The pond looks haunting and beautiful but unfortunately it is not healthy as there is not enough dissolved O2 in the water which affects fish health.
+Algae are a single-celled diatom that is not only remarkable but a very strong plant that can grow at extreme temps and varied lighting conditions, just like a weed does in your yard.
 There are so many different varieties of algae as well, I’ll mention a few of the most popular: Brown Algae which tends to grow in waterways with less light, Green Slime, Green Hair, and Beard Algae will grow in the presence of more light, and finally Blue-Green Algae, which really is a Cyanobacteria that grows more commonly in marine water, along with Red Algae.
 An interesting note on the mentioned algae is that they are now found in freshwater and have adapted to the environment having evolved and acclimated to the water through transfer from brackish water areas (where fresh water rivers meet the seas and oceans).
 An excellent example of this is a diatom Golden Algae (Cryophytes) that was originally found in ocean tides.
 It is now found in freshwater thru-out the southwest where it produces a toxin that it secretes to paralyze its prey (other bacteria phytoplankton and zooplankton).
 The toxin is also capable of killing all gill breathing aquatic life that is exposed to it.

 The first thing many people may do when they see algae is a water change.
 This is a great start, but the problem is that many go overboard and will do “too many” water changes and not allow the good bacteria to grow.
-Patience is needed when you see a bloom as overreacting could be very costly in the long term.
+Microbial Bacteria & a little Patience is needed when you see a bloom as overreacting could be very costly in the long term.

 4. Good bacteria is your friend!
 If you are using a UV Sterilizer, you may be one of those types of people that need instant gratification and don’t want to wait for the natural solution to start the clarity process.
 I have always felt that a pond is a pond, and a swimming pool is a swimming pool.
 Many pond keepers get the two confused and want their pond to be as debris-free and crystal clear as their chlorinated pool.
 Having debris on the bottom of your pond is acceptable; after all, it is a pond.
 Your pool is different.
 We entertain at our pool, we swim in it, but our kid’s or even some adults may pee in your pool and this is why we use chemicals like Chlorine to kill germs or bad bacteria.
 But again, your pool does not have fish or ornamental plants growing in it, so you need to be educated on what you are dealing with when you are trying to get your pond clear.
-My point here, is that a more natural solution will payoff in time.
-The UV Sterilizer may seem like the quick fix you need, but it is actually setting you back from beneficial bacterial growth, as it zaps away all of the good bacteria that you are in need of growing in the first place.
-The use of bacteria for ponds is not a new concept, your pond or aquarium has been trying to utilize this method since the first drop of water was added, what stopped it from succeeding is man’s interference.
+My point here, is that a more natural solution will payoff in time, you’ll just have to wait and see.
+We have customers since the early 1990’s that still use our microbial bacteria products.
+UV Sterilizer may be the quick fix you need as these are good tools that are very effective in wiping out green water blooms in ponds and is a fast resolve usually within 3 or 4 days.
+Together with the addition of beneficial bacteria added to your waterway will prove to be better for our environment, and through science we know that these microbe will create an environment in which bad disease and bacteria cannot survive in.
+Using bacteria in ponds is not a new concept.
+Your pond or aquarium has been trying to utilize this method since the first drop of water was added, but what stopped it from succeeding was man’s interference, denial of science, or perhaps our always urgent need for faster results using harmful chemicals that have hurt our earth.
+Its time to make some changes.
 Let’s begin with why bacteria work so well:

-Our company offers two forms of bacteria; a compressed tablet that is in a solid dormant form, that becomes active once dissolved into the water, and a liquid form of bacteria that must be kept cool and becomes aggressively active once added to your water.
+Our company offers several forms of bacteria: a compressed tablet that is in a solid dormant form, that becomes active once dissolved into the water, a powder form bacteria that is packaged in a dissolvable rice paper pouch that is packed full of bacteria ideal for new ponds, excessive sludge or algae outbreaks, even great for septic systems.
+Simply toss the pouch in the water, or dissolve it into a large sprayer bottle with water and broadcast with your sprayer.
+Lastly, we make a concentrated liquid form of bacteria that becomes aggressively active once added to your water.
 We can help you figure out a bacteria regimen for your actual pond, just ask.

 5. Substrates, Gravel, Rock Base: A great way to maintain beneficial bacteria and help control algae is to have a good base substrate in the bottom of your waterway.
 In a pond, you may want to use a nice layer of rocks (river rocks/gravel/etc) to allow this bed of healthy bacteria to develop, or in an aquarium, a nice 3” or more layer (nothing less) of gravel or sand.